archangelinux/medunity/architecture.md

 A longitudinal health agent for Canadians.
 Symptom tracking with AI triage, CTAS-based clinical assessment, real-time facility routing, and provider intake reports.

-Built for Hack the North 2026.
+Built for GenAI Genesis 2026.

 ---